-The court said the detailed judgement in the matter would be available only on June 2.
+The court said the detailed judgment in the matter would be available only on June 2.

 The court’s ruling has come on over 40 petitions filed by pilots whose services were terminated by Air India on August 13, 2020.

-In November last year, the High Court had asked Air India to take a sympathetic view of the situation and said that the employees cannot be left to hang high and dry.
+In November last year, the High Court had asked Air India to take a sympathetic view of the situation and said that the employees could not be left to hang high and dry.

 Defending its decision, Air India had then told the court that after lockdown, 90 per cent of its regular pilots are sitting at home as most of its fleet has been grounded and cited huge losses of Rs 1,300 crore each month.
 The national carrier said that contractual obligations cannot be sought to be enforced by way of a writ petition and in this matter, a civil suit should be filed.